vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Bh.
 X. 79.
 12, Vām.
 90.16 Pampa-(v.1.
 Japā or Jaya ) P. I. 26.

-20-21 ( said to be the door of Kuru kşetra)
+20-21 ( said to be the door of Kuru kṣetra)

 Pampasaras-(Lake Pampā near